Fatmagül'ün Suçu Ne?: Southeastern Europe

 In Kosovo, the most popular TV shows in December 2012 were Fatmagül'ün Suçu Ne?, which ranked top of all programmes and Aşk ve Ceza (Love and Punishment), which came in third according to data by Index Kosova.
 In Serbia, research from January 2013 indicates that the top two Turkish shows in TV were Muhteşem Yüzyıl, which ranked fourth, and Öyle Bir Geçer Zaman Ki (As Time Goes By), which came in seventh.
 Fatmagul was one of the most popular shows in Macedonia which irked the government to pass a bill to restrict broadcasts of Turkish series during the day and at prime time in order to reduce the Turkish impact on Macedonian society.

 Bangladesh

 The Bangla dubbed version of Fatmagul was broadcast on Deepto TV in June 2019.
 It became one of the most popular Turkish series in Bangladesh.

 Ethiopia

 Fatmagül'ün Suçu Ne? was well received by Ethiopians due to the popularity of other Turkish dramas that had been previously shown in Ethiopia.
 Fatmagül'ün Suçu Ne? was dubbed in Amharic with title "ቅጣት" or "kitat" and aired on Kana TV.

 Pakistan

-Fatmagül'ün Suçu Ne? was the second most popular Turkish series in Pakistan which was ranked top in 2013 above Pakistani shows like Zindagi Gulzar Hai, Kankar and Aunn Zara.
+Fatmagül'ün Suçu Ne? was the second most popular Turkish series in Pakistan which was ranked top in 2013 above all Pakistani shows.
 The series averaged 16% TV ratings with the viewership above 25 million in Pakistani urban and rural market.
 Aşk-ı Memnu, was the highest rated Turkish series which broke all records in 2012.